Let's Measure Information Step-by-Step: AI-Based Evaluation Beyond Vibes

 \begin{definition}[Empirical Joint Type] Given a sample $S=\{(x_1,y_1),\dots,(x_N,y_N)\}$, let $\mathcal{T}(S)(i,j)$ be the number of occurrences of pair $(i,j)$ in $S$.
 The \emph{empirical joint type} is the contingency table $\mathcal{T}(S)$ modulo independent permutations of the row and column labels.
 Any estimator depending only on this statistic is called type-based. \end{definition}

+\paragraph{The Overseer as an Agent.} The overseer is a computational procedure that observes a finite sample of paired reports and outputs a score.
+We emphasize two objects: (i) the overseer’s \emph{private signal}, which we take to be the empirical type, and (ii) a fixed \emph{decision rule} $r$ chosen before seeing the realized sample.
+Section~\ref{sec:certification} instantiates $r$ using an LLM prompting policy (Figure \ref{fig:latent-knowledge} (left)); the resulting test statistics yield certified lower bounds on $f$-mutual information.

-The empirical joint type captures the overseer’s finite-sample information state.
-It is invariant to relabelings of reports, and underpins both the overseer’s estimation procedure here and the indistinguishability arguments in Section~\ref{sec:limits}.
+The empirical joint type $\mathcal{T}(S)$ formalizes the overseer’s finite-sample information state.
+The reasoning strategy $r$ maps $\mathcal{T}(S)$ to a categorical judgment, and $\mathcal{T}(S)$ also underlies the indistinguishability construction in Theorem~\ref{thm:wclb}, where alternative joint laws are matched at the level of empirical types.